aliadnani/facebook_message_analysis/README.md

 | 7 | so hes gotta be respectful                                    |
 | 8 | cant you just write only potatoes as ur first paint job       |
 | 9 | fillet is the universe disappear what would she take him back |

+## LSTM Text Generation

+There is also code in this project to train a LSTM model to generate text.
+Its mainly untested as I haven't gotten around to training a model to a high number of epochs.

+The weights model that is supplied is trained for 1 epoch and is generally low quality usually generating strings like: 'ssddd sddff'

+I intend to train this model further when I get tensorflow set up on my graphics-card-equipped desktop PC.